 The Moonriver Audio 404 (€3000) is an integrated amplifier.
-Made in Sweden.
+A very unique one made in Sweden.
 With a modular design structure that lets users upgrade the modules instead of the entire amp as technology progresses.
 Modules that allow us to select the functionality that we want instead of cramming superfluous stuff down our throats: why pay for a phono stage if we don’t listen to records?
 Why pay for a DAC if we don’t do digital?
 Getting the specific functionality we need and the ability to upgrade is how we combat obsolescence.

 I recommend a visit to Moonriver Audio’s website for further specifications and all things technical.
 Suffice it to say, this is not a run-of-the-mill amplifier.
 To exemplify: it has five (!) separate power supplies; the power amplification runs in dual mono, and the volume attenuation is the blue ALPS pot.